Quick Answer

 Required

 • Brightness: At least 200 lumens on medium.
-Between 300 and 1,000 lumens covers everything from close-up repairs to distance scanning.
+Between 300 and 1,000 covers everything from close-up repairs to distance scanning.

 • Runtime: Prioritize long low-mode runtime — 10 to 50-plus hours depending on the light and battery.